Buddha and Beach - 12 Days

 Day 1 - Colombo Saturday.
 Welcome to Sri Lanka!
-Airport arrival transfer and remainder of the day at leisure.
-Our hotel located on the seafront is a short walk from Galle Road and many of the city highlights.
-Choose to head out and explore, take a dip in the pool or enjoy a cocktail whilst you watch the perfect sunset over the Laccodive Sea.
+Airport arrival transfer and the remainder of today is at leisure.
+Our hotel is located on the seafront and is a short walk from Galle Road and many of the city highlights.
+Choose to head out and independently explore, take a dip in the pool or enjoy a cocktail whilst you watch the sunset over the Laccodive Sea.

-After exploring this ancient site we continue to Polonnaruwa.
+After exploring this ancient site, we continue to Polonnaruwa.
 This fascinating 11th century city is home to many interesting ruins and famous monuments including the Royal Palace and the Gal Vihara.
 Polonnaruwa was once the capital and is also the second most ancient city in Sri Lanka.
 It is now a UNESCO World Heritage Site.
-This evening return to Dambulla for an evening at leisure.
+This evening, we return to Dambulla for an evening at leisure.

 Day 3 - Sigiriya Dambulla - Sigiriya - Kandy.
 This morning we explore Sigiriya and the famous ‘Lion Rock’ fortress.
 Built over 1500 years ago, this beautiful citadel stands 200 meters high in the middle of verdant jungle and was an important stronghold of the 70 hectare fortified town.
 It can be viewed from miles around and is definitely one of Sri Lanka’s most iconic and famous sites.
 You’ll be able to view the world famous paintings of the Heavenly Maidens which stand in a sheltered pocket of the rock approached by a spiral stairway.

-From Sigiriya we take a bullock cart ride and short canoe trip to the village of Kayanwala.
-Here, at Kayanwala village we take part in a cookery demonstration in the mud brick home of a local woman and enjoy a freshly prepared lunch of curry, dahl, spiced rice, pickle and more.
-En route to Kandy we stop off a spice garden in Matale, to see the different herbs and spices, which Sri Lanka is famous for.
+From Sigiriya, we take a bullock cart ride and short canoe trip to the village of Kayanwala.
+Here, at Kayanwala Village we take part in a cookery demonstration in a mud brick home of a local woman and enjoy a freshly prepared lunch of curry, dahl, spiced rice, pickle and more.
+En route to Kandy we stop at a spice garden in Matale to see the different herbs and spices, which Sri Lanka is famous for.
 You will be introduced to different spices and shown how some of these spices are grown and processed.

-Day 4 - Kandy This morning we take a sightseeing tour of Kandy - the last capital of the Sri Lankan kings.
-Our first stop will be the Temple of the Tooth Relic.
+Day 4 - Kandy This morning, we take a sightseeing tour of Kandy - the last capital of the Sri Lankan kings and our first stop will be the Temple of the Tooth Relic.
 Legend has it that one of Buddha's teeth was taken from him as he lay on his funeral pyre.
 It was then smuggled into Sri Lanka in 313AD.
 It now attracts daily pilgrims who come bearing lotus flowers and frangipani.
-After driving around the Kandy Lake - built by the last Sinhala king, visiting the local bazaar and a gem museum we take Tuk Tuk ride up into the surrounding hills.
-This afternoon we stop at the Geragama Tea Factory manufacturing 'Low Grown' and 'Long Leaf' tea.
+After driving around Kandy Lake - built by the last Sinhala king, we visit the local bazaar and a gem museum, we then take Tuk Tuk ride up into the surrounding hills.
+This afternoon we stop at the Geragama Tea Factory, manufacturing 'Low Grown' and 'Long Leaf' tea.
 This evening, we watch a cultural performance of traditional Sri Lankan music and dance.

 Upon arrival we embark on a sightseeing tour of Nuwara Eliya - an area known locally as 'Little England'.

 Day 6 - Udawalawe National Park Nuwara Eliya - Udawalawe National Park.
 Today we head south to Embilipitiya, our base for exploring Udawalawe National Park.
-Udawalawe is probably one of the best places to spot the famous Sri Lankan Elephant, the biggest of all the Asian Elephants in the wild.
+Udawalawe is probably one of the best places to spot the famous Sri Lankan elephant, the biggest of all the Asian elephants in the wild.
 It is thought that there are around 400 elephants here.
-The park is also home to the elusive leopard, the Sri Lankan Sloth Bear, the cheeky Langur monkey and lots of types of deer.
-We take an afternoon game drive here before returning to the hotel for the night.
+The park is also home to the elusive leopard, the Sri Lankan sloth bear, the cheeky langur monkey and varies types of deer.
+We enjoy an afternoon game drive here before returning to our hotel.

 Day 7 - Colombo Udawalawe National Park - Colombo.
 We travel back to Colombo this morning with a visit to the Gem Mine and Museum at Ratnapura.
 Sri Lanka is famous for its gem industry and is home to 40 out of the 85 types of gems that exist in the world.

-Arriving to Colombo, we commence a city tour seeing the Fort area in the north of the city, famous for its government buildings and interesting shops.
-We explore the Fort area in the north of the city, famous for its government buildings and interesting shops.
-We'll see the somewhat unusual Gangarama Temple and take a stroll along Galle Face Green, a popular spot for kite flying and games of cricket.
+Arriving to Colombo, we commence a city tour, seeing the Fort area in the north of the city which is famous for its government buildings and interesting shops.
+We'll also see the somewhat unusual Gangarama Temple and take a stroll along Galle Face Green, a popular spot for kite flying and games of cricket.

 Day 8 - Bentota and Beruwala Colombo - Bentota.
-After breakfast we head south to the beautiful beach resort of Bentota.
-Transfer to your accommodation with the rest of the day at leisure.
+After breakfast, we head south to the beautiful beach resort of Bentota.
+Hotel check in and the rest of the day is at your leisure.

-Day 9-11 - Bentota and Beruwala The beautiful palm fringed beaches of Bentota are without a doubt its biggest draw card, and once you set eyes on them you’ll understand why.
-Nestled on the Indian Ocean coast with warm crystal clear waters, Bentota offers travellers a whole host of watersports from snorkelling and scuba diving, to waterskiing and surfing – the choice if yours.
-Indulge in a glass of Toddy – a local coconut flavoured tipple, head to the spa and opt for an Ayurveda treatment the area is famous for, or simply while away the days on the beach cocktail in hand.
+Day 9-11 - Bentota and Beruwala The beautiful palm fringed beaches of Bentota are without a doubt its biggest draw cards, and once you set eyes on them you’ll understand why.
+Nestled on the Indian Ocean coast with warm crystal clear waters, Bentota offers travellers a whole host of water sports from snorkelling and scuba diving, to water skiing and surfing – the choice if yours.
+Indulge in a glass of Toddy – a local coconut flavoured tipple, head to the spa and opt for an Ayurveda treatment which the area is famous for, or simply while away the days on the beach with a cocktail in hand.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.